bkhli/ecs189g-ML/script/stage_4_script/README.md

 4) Additionally, since the datasets are binary:
 - We use BCE Loss (binary cross entropy loss, and rn im using bce with logits)
 - We don't need F1 score, because the classes are completely balanced (given).
 We could do a confusion matrix potentially?

+---

+##### Update Mon May 19:
+Using NLTK and filtering out digits.
+However, this can be meaningful in reviews (if they explicity say what rating they give e.g. 8/10).
+Future could remedy this.